vslyu/Robotics_Aerial-Robotics/README.md

 If you have any doubts about the code, just contact me.
 This is [on GitHub](https://github.com/egualter/Robotics_Aerial-Robotics) so let me know if I've b0rked it somewhere.

-Props to Mr. Doob and his [code editor](http://mrdoob.com/projects/code-editor/), from which the inspiration to this, and some handy implementation hints, came.

 ### For more information:

  * Coursera Page for [Robotics specialization](https://www.coursera.org/specializations/robotics)